How To Have A Better Work Life Balance

 Though a true life "balance" is a difficult thing to achieve, here are some steps to take to move in a better direction.

-1. Know your priorities.
+1. Know Your Priorities

 If your family, health, and wellbeing are priorities, then your day-to-day life should reflect these beliefs!
 If your calendar doesn't show that those things are the most important things to you, then you are not living a balanced life.

 For example, if a CEO says his family is important yet he works consistently most evenings of the week and even into weekends, then his priorities need to be reevaluated.
 If this same CEO says he values a healthy lifestyle but doesn't make time for taking care of his physical or mental wellbeing, then again, something isn't right.
-Either priorities are not accurate OR his schedule needs to shift -- both of which needs evaluated.
+Either priorities are not accurate OR his schedule needs to shift -- both of which needs evaluation.

 Write down your priorities and then weigh them next to your calendar.
 See what takes up the majority of your time and then make a commitment to shift how you spend your days based on what you consider to be important.